Building Your Pool Business Through Before/After Photos

 That narrative builds trust.
 People want to hire a company that can demonstrate competence, not just claim it.
 When they see consistent, well-composed photos of cleaned pools, restored water, or repaired equipment areas, they get a direct signal that your business pays attention to detail.

-The quality of the image also shapes the quality of the impression.
+The quality of the image shapes the quality of the impression.
 Clean, well-lit photos suggest a company that is organized and professional.
 Blurry snapshots taken at odd angles do the opposite.
 The photo itself becomes part of your brand, so the standard you apply to the image should match the standard you apply to the service.

 Creating Compelling Before/After Photos